The SNB as an employer

-To support staff in managing their lives and striking the right balance between family and career, we offer the possibility of part-time work and unpaid holiday.
+To support staff in managing their lives and striking the right balance between family and career, we offer the possibility of part-time work, unpaid holiday and home office.

 Our holiday entitlement is 25 days until the age of 50, 27 days until 60, and 30 days thereafter.

 Our female staff are entitled to four months paid maternity leave (at 100% of gross salary) from the date of birth.
-Paternity leave is one week.
+Paternity leave is 3 weeks.

-In addition to the cantonal child allowance, parents receive an annual family allowance.
-The SNB also supports nursery schools in Zurich and Berne.
+In addition to the cantonal child allowance, parents receive a voluntary family allowance.

 We run a vacation centre in Hasliberg/Meiringen in the Bernese Oberland, so that staff and their families can enjoy low-priced holidays in the Alps.
 Together with other central banks, we also offer our employees the possibility of staying at vacation centres abroad at preferential conditions.